Last updated on :24 Feb, 2026

-Alum stone, commonly known in Ayurveda as Sphatika or by its common name Fitkari, is a natural mineral compound (Potassium Aluminium Sulphate, KAl(SO₄)₂·12H₂O) that has been a staple in Indian households for centuries [2].
-From purifying water to soothing skin after shaving, this natural mineral is valued for its powerful astringent, antiseptic, and antibacterial properties [2].
-Today, alum continues to be a popular choice in skincare and haircare routines, offering natural solutions for issues like acne, dandruff, and body odour.
+Alum stone, commonly known in Ayurveda as Sphatika or by its common name Fitkari, is a natural mineral compound that has been a staple in Indian households for centuries [1].
+From purifying water to soothing skin after shaving, this natural mineral is valued for its ability to deep-clean the skin and act as a powerful natural astringent [1].
+Today, alum continues to be a popular choice in skincare and haircare routines, offering a traditional way to manage the appearance of oily skin, refresh the scalp, and act as a natural deodorant.

 In this blog, we’ll explore the science-backed benefits of alum stone, its safe uses for skin and hair, and the crucial precautions you need to follow to make the most of this ancient remedy.

-Alum is revered for the numerous skin advantages it offers.
-Its key benefits are rooted in its astringent and antimicrobial nature [2]:
+Alum is revered for its numerous skin benefits.
+Its key benefits are rooted in its astringent and antimicrobial nature [2].

 Alum benefits are not limited to just the skin.
 It also has uses when it comes to hair care, primarily focusing on scalp health: